mateja-filipovic/KAI/README.md

 - for more information about the config file, you can refer to the **[training config file docs](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-Configuration-File.md)**

 ## Docs
-More extensive documentation is available in the docs folder.
+Explanation of the project core can be found in the docs folder.
+It includes a description of some implementation details, namely actions and obeservations implementations.
 For library reference, use can use **[this link](https://github.com/Unity-Technologies/ml-agents/tree/main/docs)**

 ## Demo
-Here's a quick demo of a pretrained model navigating the track: https://user-images.githubusercontent.com/62219501/181906662-53b9a64f-7842-4f04-b7bf-c498c2d1456c.mov
+Here's a quick demo of a pretrained model navigating the track:<br/>
+https://user-images.githubusercontent.com/62219501/181906662-53b9a64f-7842-4f04-b7bf-c498c2d1456c.mov

 <!-- URL DEFINITIONS -->